ProEvolution03/cafe_robot/README.md

 #2.
 Teleop Keyboard in a 3rd Terminal - Use the Teleop keyboard to manually move the robot around for mapping.
 ros2 run turtlebot3_teleop teleop_keyboard
 ```
 Save the map in the workspace directory and get its path.

+# NOTE : Map already created, saved and uploaded in the repository.

 ### Run Nodes Individually